OdysLam/clyell/_posts/2020/2020-11-22-developer-relations-and-community-crms.md

 1) The community mainly runs on GitHub (for now, more on that later), thus we need a tool to help us analyze the health there.
 2) We just shipped our new forums, which will be the center of the community from now on.
 3) Engineers and thought leaders interact on twitter as well, thus we need to be able to analyze the interactions there as well.
 This is not a hard requirement, since our marketing handles the twitter account.
-4) It's a one-man-band type of thing, thus we need something easy to setup, so we can initially focus on customer-facing activities and setting up the program.
+4) Currently I am leading a team of 1 in Developer Relations, thus we need something easy to setup, so we can initially focus on customer-facing activities and setting up the program.

 # The suitors